 It’s worthwhile to consider restoring to a recent backup image.
 Restoring will make these things go away every single time.

 If you have a backup image of the machine as it was prior to these pests getting installed, you can simply restore your machine to that image, and they’re gone.
-No fancy tools are needed, and you needn’t just hope that it’ll work.
+No fancy tools are needed, and you needn’t just hope that it works.
 Restoring to a prior backup works every time.

 Presuming, of course, you have one.

 The offer is often hidden and defaulted to “Yes”.
-The technicality is by choosing this default (or not unchecking the appropriate box) when you install some program you’ve downloaded, you’re requesting this other software be installed.
+The technical loophole is, by choosing this default (or not unchecking the appropriate box) when you install a program you’ve downloaded, you’re requesting this other software be installed.